 3. Choose and optimize your business name

-- Does it reflect your real-world business name?
+- Does the name reflect your real-world business name?

 - Do you use the same name on other sites across the web?

 - Is there a chance to add keywords to the name while keeping it compliant with Google’s guidelines?

 4. Pick the best categories to describe your business

 5. Did you accurately specify your business location?

 - Did you clear the address if your business is a pure service area business?

 - Did you consider adding a tracking number?